At Santander TFI S.A., we realise that we can have a significant impact on society and the environment through our investment activities.

 Risks to sustainability can have a significant impact on the value of assets in the medium to long term.

-Incorporating sustainability risks in the investment process is reflected in Santander TFI’s Sustainable and Responsible Investment Policy.
+Incorporating sustainability risks in the investment process is reflected in Santander TFI’s Sustainable and Responsible Investment Policy It will open in a new window.
 This policy defines the approach to sustainable and responsible investment and sets out the principles to be considered when taking ESG criteria into account in the investment process.

 Santander TFI continuously monitors its policies, procedures and risks to sustainability, reviewing the potential impact of such risks on sub-fund portfolios.
 Where a material adverse impact on a sub-fund's portfolio is identified, a review of the relevant asset will be carried out to assess its potential impact on the sub-fund's performance and the investment process and identify its weaknesses.